Eugenio de Jesús Marcano Fondeur (1923-2003)

 He completed his first education in the elementary school of Licey al Medio, then went on to the Primary School of Tamboril, where he completed his primary studies.
 He moved to Santiago de los Caballeros to continue his secondary studies at the Ulises Francisco Espaillat Secondary School, where he obtained the title of Normal Teacher of First Education.
 At the same time, he studied business (accounting, typing).

 After graduating, he started working as an accountant for some commercial companies, as well as starting some small businesses of his own.

 In April 1947 he married Consuelo Martínez, from Tamboril.
 They had five children: José Eugenio, Clemencia Consuelo, Jesús María, Matilde Asunción and Eugenio de Jesús.

 Shortly after the Santiago Rodríguez province was created (1948), he moved to his capital city, Sabaneta, where he worked for a time as an accountant at Banco Agrícola.
-He then he founded the San Ignacio de Loyola Commercial Institute, the first school of commerce in Sabaneta.
+He then founded the San Ignacio de Loyola Commercial Institute, the first school of commerce in Sabaneta.

 During his stay in Sabaneta, he used to go on excursions to neighboring areas.
 It is at this stage that he begins to deepen the study of geology, especially paleontology, due to the notable presence of several Miocene geological formations (Gurabo, Cercado, among others) with a notable abundance of fossils.